- Stiff Joints and Muscles

 - Do cars or people walking seem to appear out of nowhere?

 - Have family, friends, or my doctor said they’re worried about my driving?

 - Am I driving less these days because I’m not as sure about my driving as I used to be?

 - Do I have trouble staying in my lane?

-- Do I have trouble moving my foot between the gas and the brake pedals, or do I confuse the two?
+- Do I have trouble moving my foot between the gas and the brake pedals, or do I sometimes confuse the two?

-Are you worried that, if you stop driving, you won’t be able to do the things you want and need to do?
-You’re not alone.
+Are you worried you won’t be able to do the things you want and need to do if you stop driving?
+If so, you’re not alone.
 Many people have this concern, but there may be more ways to get around than you think.
-For example, some areas offer free or low-cost bus or taxi service for older people.
-Some communities also have carpools that you can join without a car.
+For example, some areas provide free or low-cost bus or taxi services for older people.
+Some communities offer a carpool service or scheduled trips to the grocery store, mall, or other places of interest.
 Religious and civic groups sometimes have volunteers who will drive you where you want to go.